Having celebrated its 35th Anniversary in 2016, the

 The Alexander String Quartet added considerably to its distinguished and wide-ranging discography over the past decade, now recording exclusively for the FoghornClassics label.
 There were three major releases in the 2013-2014 season: The combined string quartet cycles of Bartók and Kodály (“If ever an album had “Grammy nominee” written on its front cover, this is it.” –Audiophile Audition); the string quintets and sextets of Brahms with Toby Appel and David Requiro (“a uniquely detailed, transparent warmth” –Strings Magazine); and the Schumann and Brahms piano quintets with Joyce Yang (“passionate, soulful readings of two pinnacles of the chamber repertory” –The New York Times).
 Their recording of music of Gershwin and Kern was released in the summer of 2012, following the spring 2012 recording of the clarinet quintet of Brahms and a new quintet from César Cano, in collaboration with Joan Enric Lluna, as well as a disc in collaboration with the San Francisco Choral Artists.
 An album of works by Cindy Cox was released in 2015.
-Their recordings of Mozart’s “Prussian” Quartets and Piano Quartets with Joyce Yang will be released in the spring of 2018.
+Their recordings of Mozart’s “Prussian” Quartets and Piano Quartets with Joyce Yang will be released in 2018.

 The Alexander’s 2009 ForghornClassics release of the complete Beethoven cycle was described by Music Web International as performances “uncompromising in power, intensity and spiritual depth,” while Strings Magazine described the set as “a landmark journey through the greatest of all quartet cycles.”
 In fall 2017, Foghorn released a high resolution remastered version of their acclaimed recording of the complete Shostakovich quartets.
 The label released a three-CD set (Homage) of the Mozart quartets dedicated to Haydn in 2004.
 A recording of the complete quartets of Pulitzer prize-winning San Francisco composer, Wayne Peterson, was released in the spring of 2008.
 BMG Classics released the quartet’s first recording of Beethoven cycle on its Arte Nova label to tremendous critical acclaim in 1999.